peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 3. approved by the Designated Expert(s) as identifying a "community format", as described in {{community}}.

 The first procedure is used for registrations from IETF Consensus documents, or in rare cases when registering a grandfathered (see {{grandfather}}) and/or otherwise incomplete registration is in the interest of the Internet community.
-The registration proposal MUST be published as an RFC.
-When the registration RFC is in the IETF stream, it must have IETF Consensus.
-Registrations published in non-IETF RFC streams are also allowed, but require IESG approval.
-A registration can be either in a stand-alone "registration only" RFC or incorporated into a more complete specification.
+See {{publication}} for publication requirements.

-In the second case, the IESG makes a one-time decision on whether the registration submitter represents a recognized standards-related organization; after that, a Media Types Reviewer (Designated Expert or a group of Designated Experts) performs the Expert Review as specified in this document.
-Subsequent submissions from the same source do not involve the IESG.
-The format MUST be described by a formal standards specification produced by the submitting standards-related organization.
+In the second case, the IESG makes a one-time decision on whether the registration submitter represents a recognized standards-related organization; after that, registration requests are performed as specified in {{review}}.
+The format MUST be described by a formal specification produced by the submitting standards-related organization.

 The third case is described in {{community}}.

 Media types in the standards tree MUST NOT have faceted names, unless they are grandfathered in using the process described in {{grandfather}}.

 The change controller of a media type registered in the standards tree is assumed to be the standards-related organization itself.
 Modification or alteration of the specification uses the same level of processing (e.g., a registration submitted on Standards Track can be revised in another Standards Track RFC, but cannot be revised in an Informational RFC) required for the initial registration.

-Standards-tree registrations from recognized standards-related organizations are submitted directly to the IANA, where they will undergo Expert Review {{Section 4.5 of !RFC8126}} prior to approval.
-In this case, the Expert Reviewer(s) will, among other things, ensure that the required specification provides adequate documentation.

 #### Community Formats in the Standards Tree {#community}